ShaunCurtis/Shaun.Blazor.CSS/readme.md

 ## Build Bootstrap

-We need to do is move the Bootstrap build process into the application.
+To move the Bootstrap build process into the application:

 1. Add a *Bootstrap* folder to *SASS*.
 2. Add a *custom* folder to *Bootstrap*.
 3. Download the Bootstrap Source from the Bootstrap site and copy the SCSS folder to *Bootstrap*.

     The full SASS folder (including the Spectre and other files that we will add later) should look like this:

 ![SASS folder](images/sass-folder.png)

-It's now time to build the custom Bootstrap.

-Edit *SASS/site.scss*.
+4. Edit *SASS/site.scss*.

 ```scss
 /* Source SASS file to build custom Bootstrap site file */